MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-deep-link-specific-location.md

 # Create a link to a specific location in the Power BI mobile apps
 Links can be used to directly access specific Power BI content, such as a specific report, report page, dashboard, tile, etc.

-For the Power BI mobile apps, there are two two types of links that can be created for opening the Power BI mobile app on your device:
+For the Power BI mobile apps, there are two two types of links that can be created for opening the Power BI mobile app on a device:

 * To open Power BI from **outside of the mobile app**, and land on specific content.
 This is usually an integration scenario, where you are opening the Power BI mobile app from another app.
 * To **navigate** from one place inside Power BI to another place inside Power BI.
 This is typically done when you want to create custom navigation in Power BI.